How many people are moving to Florida?

 Climate change affects your home in several ways, but one of the biggest is your exposure to risk.
 For some Floridians, rising oceans mean their homes now sit just below sea level.
 Others are more likely to suffer wind damage and flooding from the increase in the frequency and intensity of hurricanes.

-Long story short, human behavior is hard to change, and people are ultimately going to live in places that bring them joy.
+Long story short, human behavior is hard to change, and people are ultimately going to live in places that bring them joy and save them from paying income tax.
 The real question is: how can we make them safer wherever they land?

 How to protect your home from climate risks